acr-lfr/generate-it-typescript-api-test-rig/README.md

 Re-running the nodegen will not overwrite any of the tests, but it will overwrite any changes in the nodegen folder.. in otherwords all the service classes and interface files will be updated.

+## Known issues
+The 1st generation will overwrite `swagger/api_1.0.0.yml` with this packaged one.